 The Rodenberg Amplification LDP Deluxe is another rather intimidating bass preamp pedal.
 These bass boosts/preamps are quite a bit more involved than their guitar counterparts.

-What we get with the LPD Deluxe is actual 1 superb clean boost and 2 distinct overdrives.
-It’s effectively 3 pedals in a single unit.
-We can use this pedal to get a beautiful clean boost; a slightly distorted bass tone or an absolutely demolished sound.
+What we get with the LPD Deluxe are 1 superb clean boost and 2 distinct overdrives.
+It's effectively 3 pedals in a single unit.
+We can use this pedal to get a beautiful clean boost, a slightly distorted bass tone or an absolutely demolished sound.

 Each of the 3 circuits has Level and Tone controls.
 The overdrive circuits have an additional Drive knob.
 These circuits also each have their own dedication on/bypass footswitch.

 The clean boost has a switchable deep boost to add low-end to the signal.
 It also has up to +20 dB of clean boost at the output.
 To access the boost, flip the _20dB switch and adjust the Level knob.

 So if you're in the market for a boost/preamp for your bass and are interested in distortion, consider the Rodenberg LDP Deluxe.
 Similarly, if you're into bass distortion, this could certainly be the pedal for you!